 “We focus heavily on instruction, but we do understand the need to for building relationships, mentoring, and leading by example,” Solite said.

 The men made an impact throughout the school that day.
 Principal Jones said she received emails and phone calls from parents and comments from teachers.

 “They are great role models for our boys,” Jones said.
 “Just having men observing classrooms and walking the building set the tone across Advantage.
 It was reported back to me, there was not one behavior incident.”

 Advantage Charter Academy is a free public charter school in Baker, Louisiana, serving students in Kindergarten through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.